hfxunlp/word2vec-win/README.md

 You could also try the files built with dev cpp, which are more universal and can easily run on many windows with different version.

-You could try to compile these code your self with POSIX Threads (pthreads) for Win32(http://sourceware.org/pthreads-win32/) if you want.
+You could try to compile these c code your self with POSIX Threads (pthreads) for Win32(http://sourceware.org/pthreads-win32/) if you want.